Floorp-Projects/Floorp/testing/geckodriver/doc/Flags.md

 firefox: /usr/bin/firefox /usr/local/firefox
 ```

-On macOS, the binary is found by looking for the first _firefox-bin_
+On macOS, the binary is found by looking for the first _firefox_
 binary in the same fashion as on Linux systems.
 This means it is
 possible to also use `PATH` to control where geckodriver should
 find Firefox on macOS.
 It will then look for _/Applications/Firefox.app_.